eduardbursuc/thesis-project/README.md

 - Apply Bloom encoding on these keyed feature values.
 - Feed resulting bit arrays into a deep learning model.

-**Goal**: See how encoded structured features perform compared to clear feature vectors.
+**Goal**: See how encoded structured features perform compared to clear feature vectors and the Q-Gram Approach.

 ---